That's So Suite Life of Hannah Montana: "That's So Suite Life of Hannah Montana"

-On the Road Again? (from Hannah Montana)
+"On the Road Again?"

 When Hannah Montana/Miley Stewart stays at the Tipton, she befriends the candy counter girl Maddie Fitzpatrick.
 Listening to Miley's dad sing, Maddie says that he sounds just like Robbie Ray, the "Honkytonk Heartthrob", before realizing that he is Robbie Ray.
 Apparently, both she and her mother were Robbie Ray fans.
 When Maddie talks to Hannah/Miley about his career back in the day, Miley starts to believe that her father gave up his dream to sing so that Miley could pursue her own career as Hannah Montana.
 To give him back the stage of life, she recruits the help of his former manager to get Robby back on the road.
 Robby goes to San Diego, while Hannah's bodyguard Roxy Roker takes care of Miley and her brother Jackson.
 Unfortunately, Roxy is very overprotective and will not let the children go out of her sight, and even ties them up along with her when they sleep.
 Jackson gets fed up and goes to San Diego, followed by Miley and Roxy.
 Billy Ray Cyrus (as Robbie Ray) performs "I Want My Mullet Back" in this episode.
 However, upon watching his father's performance and hearing about him being offered to go on tour in Hawaii with Toby Keith, Jackson changes his mind.
 However, Robby decides not to go on the tour because he doesn't want to leave his kids again.
 Maddie then also shows up, but is chased away by Roxy.
 At the end of the episode, both Robby and Miley perform an encore performance of "I Want My Mullet Back", complete with mullet wigs and Jackson, also wearing a mullet, doing the underarm trumpet.

-DVD release
+Home media

-The DVD release (released as the "Mixed-Up Mashed-Up Edition") was released on January 16, 2007.
+The DVD release (released as the "Mixed-Up Mashed-Up Edition") was released on January 16, 2007 in the US and on April 21, 2008 in the UK.
 The disc includes one extra for each of its featured series, with the trivia game "So You Think You Know Raven, Volume 2" (a continuation of a game from the DVD release of "That's So Raven: Raven's Makeover Madness"), a never-before-seen episode of The Suite Life of Zack & Cody" ("Health and Fitness", which was later aired in March 2007), and the Hannah Montana music video "Who Said".
 In New Zealand, the crossover premiered on January 27, 2007; however, the DVD did not release until over a year later in June 2008.